IMT-2020-Kotlin-Developers/GoodMerchant/README.md

  * An aesthetically designed UI for the customer
  * Search for the desired product by either clicking its image using the camera or selecting its image from the gallery
  * Manually entering the product name or passing the URL of the product image to search for the product
- * Display of products similar to it from various e-commerce sites in the recycler view sorted by price
+ * Display of products similar to it sorted by price from various e-commerce sites in the form of a scrollable list
  * Detailed page of every product
  * Redirection to the website of the choosen product by clicking on the 'BUY NOW' button